Balancing conservative and disruptive growth in the voter model: Introduction

-As motivation for our study we imagine a collection of cells that are self-organizing via local communication to achieve a desired `consensus' state.
+As a specific motivation for our study we imagine a collection of cells that are self-organizing via local communication to achieve a desired `consensus' state.
 We imagine further that this collection of cells is growing to some finite size, so that its self-organization is being repeatedly disrupted by the arrival of cells whose state must also be taken into account.
 It is clear that one problem, among many, this growing self-organizing system is faced by is the following: is it more `efficient' to organize while growing, or to finish growing before self-organizing?
 In many instances the constraints of time and increasing combinatorial complexity suggest most complex systems would be wise to self-organize to some extent as they proceed.
 Indeed, in multicellular biological systems we typically see extensive self-organization during growth.
 However, if \emph{how} a system grows is disruptive, that is, it undoes the previous efforts of self-organization (i.e. such as forming a pattern), may it be more efficient for the system to self-organize after it has finished growing?
+Continuing this theme, it is interesting to imagine to what extent growth may, in manipulating the correlations established by active matter, play a role in funneling developing systems towards desired developmental outcomes.
+In this work we concentrate on how growth can be used to control the expected number of state-changes in a self-organizing process.
+However, growth could be used to control a variety of properties.
+For instance, constraining variability and adding robustness to developing systems, or allowing the same developmental processes to arrive at different developmental outcomes simply by growth being implemented in an alternative manner.

 To study the effects of growth on self-organizing processes we think of these effects as belonging to two broad categories, which we refer to as `disruptive' and `conservative'.
 The first category contains network growth that spatially rearranges processes situated on a network.
 This implementation of growth is often associated with regular networks (lattices), whereby the nodes constituting the network are constrained to a certain degree.
 For example, $k = 4$ in the case of a two-dimensional lattice with periodic boundaries.
 This means when nodes are added to the network edges are `rewired' so the network remains regular.
 This form of growth can have a striking effect on processes, for instance, the manipulation of spatial correlations by growth can control the outcome of population models on growing lattices \cite{Ross2016b,Ross2017b}.
 The second category consists of network growth algorithms that do not rearrange processes situated on the network.
 This implementation of growth is often associated with complex networks, in which nodes are typically not constrained to any particular degree, and so the new node is simply `wired' to the pre-existing network.
 In this instance, no pre-existing edges in the network are rewired for a growth event, and so the pre-configuration of the process remains unaltered.
 This type of network growth is also associated with complex behaviors, often caused by more or less conspicuous `boundary effects', and has been studied in the context of the spread of disease \cite{Pastor2015}, game theory \cite{Poncela2008}, and the generation of traveling waves on growing networks \cite{Ross2018c}.
 A similar categorisation can be employed for the growth of continuous domains, however, we do not address those here.